zearp/Nucintosh/README.md

 ## Updating
 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.

+## Thunderbolt
+Should work as long as Thunderbolt security is set to legacy mode.
+Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
+He also confirmed eGPU works in his Mantiz TB3 enclosure.
+I assume that if eGPU works then all other Thunderbolt stuff works as well.

+In order for Thunderbolt hotplugging to work you will need to modify the firmware.
+I will add instructions here once I've tested this procedure a few times.
+Till then hotplugging may not work for all devices.
+One caveat of modifying the firmware is that hotplugging in Windows will be broken.
+This might be fixed by (force) installing Apple's own drivers.
+Those can be found inside Boot Camp driver packages.
+I'm not sure which Apple machine has the same Thunderbolt interface though.
+Needs more investigation.

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.